karthikkappagantula/my_tech_notes/PMI-ACP/README.md

 6.We improve effectiveness and reliability through situationally specific strategies, processes, and practices.

 ### The declaration of interdependence simplified

-1. **We increase return on investment by making continuous flow of value our focus.**
+1. **We increase return on investment by making continuous flow of value our focus.** <br>
 	The goal is to produce something of value by collecting requirements as current information is gathered.
 Requirements are collected on a continuous basis, with quick turn-around of results so that value is returned and ROI is achieved.
-2. **We deliver reliable results by engaging customers in frequent interactions and shared ownership.**
+2. **We deliver reliable results by engaging customers in frequent interactions and shared ownership.** <br>
 	The results are dependent on interacting with the customers on a regular basis to find out what is new, what has changed, and what they find valuable today.
 The customer is part of owning the result and therefore is more invested in how they communicate and interact.
-3. **We expect uncertainty and manage for it through iterations, anticipation, and adaptation.**
+3. **We expect uncertainty and manage for it through iterations, anticipation, and adaptation.** <br>
 	By carrying the expectation that we don’t have an if situation but instead a when situation, we can adapt and pivot as needed.
-4. **We unleash creativity and innovation by recognizing that individuals are the ultimate source of value and creating an environment where they can make a difference.**
+4. **We unleash creativity and innovation by recognizing that individuals are the ultimate source of value and creating an environment where they can make a difference.** <br>
-5. **We boost performance through group accountability for results and shared responsibility for team effectiveness.**
+5. **We boost performance through group accountability for results and shared responsibility for team effectiveness.** <br>
 	Agile world is more equal in the distribution of the work, the accountability, and the glory.
 It is a shift in focus to a team dynamic rather than a top-down hierarchy.
-6. **We improve effectiveness and reliability through situationally specific strategies, processes, and practices.**
+6. **We improve effectiveness and reliability through situationally specific strategies, processes, and practices.** <br>
 	What works for one project will not work for another.
 Knowing this leaves a more fluid focus on solutions rather than on rules, and with that comes ROI, reliable results, managed risk, creativity, and boosted performance.

 *It is typical to adopt the defined (theoretical) modeling approach when the underlying mechanisms by which a process operates are reasonably well understood.
 When the process is too complicated for the defined approach, the empirical approach is the appropriate choice.*
 * * *
 [Top](#table-of-contents-)
 * * *

 ### Empirical Process Control

 Ken Schwaber and Jeff Sutherland are the creators of the Scrum methodology.
 They adapted and used empirical process control to develop the best practices of Scrum along with the Agile Manifesto as the guiding principle.
 The three key aspects of empirical process control are also the three pillars of Scrum.

 Empirical process controls focus on the following: